 So you've done all the research and you know what type of car you want or maybe even the exact model, but you haven't tried it out.
 Don't you dare pluck down that cash before you take a test drive!
-Ask Patty has put together some tips for you to take with you to the car lot.
+Ask Patty has putt together some tips for you to take with you to the car lot.
 Jot down these questions or print them out and make sure you skim through them before driving off into the sunset.
 Make sure to check out our Find Your Dream Car page!

 Before you go on that test drive, check how well made the vehicle is.
 Are the gaps even between the hood and the fenders?
 Is the paint smooth?
 Under the hood, is the wiring neatly bundled and are the metal edges smooth?

-Initial Sit Test:
+Initial Sit test:

 Is the car easy to get into and out of?